turingschool/backend-curriculum-site/module2/lessons/intro_to_the_asset_pipeline.markdown

 bundle exec figaro install
 ```

 which will give us `config/application.yml`.
+This file will allow us to set variables environment-wide.
+This file is also `.gitignore`d, so it's safe to keep sensitive information there, including API keys.

-There, let's set that variable to `true`.
+Let's set an environment variable for `RAILS_SERVE_STATIC_FILES` to `true`.

-We then want to precompile our assets (yes, by hand).
+We then want to manually precompile.
 Why do you *not* need to do this on Heroku?

 ```bash
 rake assets:precompile